 It’s Not Just About Frequency.
 It’s obvious that not only is sex important in many ways, but it may not be enough for both you and your man to want to have sex at the same frequency.
 It’s also important that you’re sexually compatible regarding the type of sex you want to have.
 Sexual incompatibility can mean a miserable relationship, a failed marriage or even cheating.
-More on that in this post.

 While it’s okay to wait until marriage to have sex, it’s not a requirement.
 In fact, having and communicating about sex before you decide to move to the next level can save a lot of heartache later on.
 It sets the stage for talking about sex in a productive way, along with preventing resentment or guilt from building and ensures you’re with the right person.
 For people who find sexual compatibility less important in their relationship, incompatibility might not be a deal-breaker, which leads us to our next point.

 You need more than sexual compatibility.
 You might have amazing sex, but you could be a terrible couple.
 Perhaps you don’t have the same morals, only one of you wants kids, or you don’t want the same things out of this relationship.
 There comes a time in every woman’s life when she has to let go of a man who gives her amazing orgasms because he can never be the one.
-Learn more about this in our article about relationship compatibility.

 Sex might not be possible.
 Injuries and medical conditions might mean you can’t have traditional penetrative sex with your man.
 If you’re in love, you can find ways to make it work, either by focusing on your partnership and emotional commitment or by looking into alternatives to sex such as phone sex, dry humping or oral sex.
 You might also need to consider alternatives if you’re in a long-distance relationship.
 After all, sex drive is often independent of sexual ability or your current limitations.